orlando23-dev/wwdc2012/README.md

 furthermore : Jennifer Moore in Natural Languages Group [39:22, 12 minutes] implementation : in 215a [later for 2/3 days]

-3, Session 208 - Saving and Restoring Application State on iOS author :
+3, Session 216 - Advanced Appearance Customization on iOS
+author : Jacob Xiao